-Preferences and Instructions About Electroconvulsive Therapy My wishes regarding electroconvulsive therapy are (sign one): I do not consent, nor authorize my agent to consent, to the administration of electroconvulsive therapy.
-Signature I consent, and authorize my agent to consent, to the administration of electroconvulsive therapy.
-Signature I consent, and authorize my agent to consent, to the administration of electroconvulsive therapy, but only under the following conditions: Signature Preferences and Instructions About Who Is Permitted to Visit If I have been admitted to a mental health treatment facility, the following people are not permitted to visit me there: Name: I understand that persons not listed above may be permitted to visit me.
-Additional Instructions About My Mental Health Care Other instructions about my mental health care: In case of emergency, please contact:
+Preferences and Instructions About Electroconvulsive Therapy

+My wishes regarding electroconvulsive therapy are (sign one):

+I do not consent, nor authorize my agent to consent, to the administration of electroconvulsive therapy.

+Signature

+I consent, and authorize my agent to consent, to the administration of electroconvulsive therapy.

+Signature

+I consent, and authorize my agent to consent, to the administration of electroconvulsive therapy, but only under the following conditions:

+Signature

+Preferences and Instructions About Who Is Permitted to Visit

+If I have been admitted to a mental health treatment facility, the following people are not permitted to visit me there:

+Name:

+Name:

+Name:

+I understand that persons not listed above may be permitted to visit me.

+Additional Instructions About My Mental Health Care

+Other instructions about my mental health care:

+In case of emergency, please contact:

 Name: Address:

 Work Telephone: Home telephone:

+Physician:

-Physician: Address:
+Address:

 Telephone:

-The following may help m to avoid a hospitalization:
+The following may help me to avoid a hospitalization:

-I generally react to being ospitalized as follows:
+I generally react to being hospitalized as follows:

-s unit can help me by doing the following:
+Staff of the hospital or crisis unit can help me by doing the following:

 Refusal of Treatment

-I do not consent to any m ntal health treatment.
+I do not consent to any mental health treatment.

-Signature

-I further state that this doc any requesting licensed n ment and the information contained in it may be released to ental health professional.
+I further state that this document and the information contained in it may be released to any requesting licensed mental health professional.

 Signature of principal Date

 Signature of witness Date